 Expressions of interest

-We are currently seeking expressions of interest from Western Australian playwrights interested in Stage One 2018, to be produced in the Studio at the Blue Room Theatre (3 – 8 December 2018).
+We are currently seeking expressions of interest from Western Australian playwrights interested in Stage One 2019, to be produced in December 2019.

 It could be a new project or a play you’ve already written that has yet to be produced.